pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   <figcaption class="schema:caption">Some thoughts that emerged during the main track of the workshop, which was slowly whittled down to a few people as discussions diverged, and eventually consisted primarily of [Björn Brembs]{lang=nl}, [Jeroen Bosman]{lang=nl}, and [Bianca Kramer]{lang=nl}, on practical pathways toward a scholarly commons using existing tools, organizations, and services.</figcaption>
 </figure>

-That said, as for my first bit of enlightenment, it was good to talk about current practices.
-So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties of transitioning to this new world that others are facing.
-For example, one participant was threatened with dismissal from her doctoral program if she chose to publish a paper open access.
-And that's just the resistance placed against the Open Access movement, which has been going on for many years now.
-Compared with the Open Access movement, the Scholarly Commons seems like it is from another millennium.
-As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
-It is not enough to know what our destination is---we also need to know how to get there from where we are now.

-Back to the exercise: after the tools went through the 'compliance checking' activity, they were plotted on a graph, grouped by research phases from the current publication paradigm.
+As for the exercise, after the tools went through the 'compliance checking' activity, they were plotted on a graph and grouped by research phases based on the current publication paradigm.
 Participants were invited at that point to describe the path that they would take (if there was one) through these tools in the course of work in their particular domain of study.
 The participants drew their path onto a transparency that was overlaid on top of the tools.